 - a.
 All grades are the responsibility of the host-site teacher.
 The teacher keeps grades in numerical form.
-The teacher ensures that grade reports are sent to the remote-site schools in a timely fashion in accordance with the participating sites' school calendars. - b.
-Host site teachers submit interim (5-week) reports to the remote sites.
+The teacher ensures that grade reports are sent to the remote-site schools in a timely fashion.
+The host school calendar will guide the timeline for submitting grade reports. - b.
+Host site teachers submit interim reports to the remote sites.